TeamEver/everblock/README.md

 `[everorderform type="select" label="You are" values="Man,Woman,Other"]` to display a select field with the label "You are" and the options "Man, Woman, Other"
 `[everorderform type="radio" label="You are" values="Man,Woman,Other"]` is the same as select, but using radio buttons instead of select
 `[everorderform type="checkbox" label="You are" values="Man,Woman,Other"]` is the same as select, but using checkboxes instead of select
+`[everorderform type="multiselect" label="You are" values="Man,Woman,Other"]` to display a multiple select field with the label "You are" and the options "Man, Woman, Other"
 `[everorderform type="hidden" label="Hidden field"]` to display a hidden field which will have the label and value "Hidden field"

 The choices made in the form of the additional step of the order tunnel will be displayed in invoices, delivery notes, in the order confirmation page and in the order administration page.